rohitdha/Inference-First-Order-Logic/README.md

 * All of the arguments of the facts are constants. i.e. you can assume that there will be no fact such as HasPermission(x,Contacts) ( which says that everyone has permission to see the contacts!) in the knowledge base.

 ### Output format:
-Develop code in a file called “inference.py”.
-Output the results into a file ‘output.txt’.
+Develop code in a file called <b>“inference.py”</b>.
+Output the results into a file <b>‘output.txt’</b>.
 For each query, determine if that query can be inferred from the knowledge base or not, one query per line.
 If true, print <b>“TRUE”</b> and if not, print <b>“FALSE”</b>. (without the double quotes)

 ### Some clarifications
 * If you decide that the given statement can be inferred from the knowledge base, every variable in each rule of the proving process should be unified with a Constant.
 So, if you have something like A(x) -> B(John) , and you cannot find any x to fulfill the A(x) premise, you cannot say that B(John) is true.
-* The knowledge base will beconsistent and hence there will be no contradicting rules or facts in the knowledge base.
+* The knowledge base will be consistent and hence there will be no contradicting rules or facts in the knowledge base.
 * If you run to a loop and there is no alternative paths you can try, report False.
 An example for this would be having just two rules 1) A(x) -> B(x) 2) B(x) -> A(x) and wanting to prove A(John) .
 In this case your program should report false.
 In other words, if all the alternatives for proving A(x) lead back to A(x), this is considered a loop thus you have to report false.
-* There will be at most 100 queries and 1000 clauses in the knowledge base.
+* There will be <b>at most 100 queries and 1000 clauses in the knowledge base</b>.